nrwl/nx-cloud-helm/agents-guide/AGENTS-GUIDE.md

    headless: false
 ```

-Please see `charts/nx-cloud/values.yaml` for up to date docs on the above options.
+Please see `charts/nx-cloud/values.yaml` for up to date documentation on the above options.

 Finally, push the updates to your NxCloud cluster: